IztokH/ASP.Net-Core-2.0_Angular-6/README.md

      - Phone consists of optional '+' and numeric characters.

 Attached are:

-a) A concept of how to achieve and maintain internationalization description.
+     - A concept of how to achieve and maintain internationalization description.
-b) Printscreens,
+     - Printscreens,
-c) database backup,
+     - database backup,
-d) database script.
+     - database script.

 Before run sorce code:
-a) SQL server must run (i.e. in Services.exe).
+     - SQL server must run (i.e. in Services.exe).
-b) In Visual studio, Connection to SQL Server must be evaluated and marked in green.
+     - In Visual studio, Connection to SQL Server must be evaluated and marked in green.
+     - Database Connection string in code should be set.

 If data is not immediatelly loaded in Internet browser, click Refresh button.

-Publish branch was used in Git Hub from cloned repository.
+Publish was used from cloned repository.